Cosmeak/asgard/README.md

 This configuration is under constant construction so some things may be remove or add accordings to my needs but i want to keep all even if it's not used anymore.

+This repository follow the KISS principle at this moment, but feel free to propose improvement and to help me understand better how nix work.

 > [!CAUTION]
 > This configuration is make for my purpose, you can take inspiration and some configuration but do not expect it to work on your side.🙂
+>
 > Any damage caused by this configuration is not my responsibility.
 Use at your own risk.

 ## ✨️ - Features